Napeague, New York: Smith Meal Fish Factory

 The Smith Meal Fish Factory in Promised Land was a plant that processed menhaden fish for fish meal.
 It was owned by Otis Smith and produced 20–30 million fish a year from June to October and had its own flag stop on the Long Island Rail Road for employees only.
 After a drop in the supply of menhaden, Smith closed the plant in 1969 along with plants at Lewes, Delaware, and Crab Island, New Jersey.
 The plants were consolidated at Port Monmouth, New Jersey.
-Next to the Smith meal plant is a private marine finfish hatchery, Multi Aquaculture Systems, founded in 1976 by Dr. Robert J. Valenti, and a small restaurant, the Sea Slug Lounge.
+Next to the Smith meal plant is a private marine finfish hatchery, Multi Aquaculture Systems, founded in 1976 by Dr. Robert J. Valenti, and a small restaurant.

 The closed Smith Meal Fish Factory was sold to The Nature Conservancy, who transferred it to the State Parks Commission.
 Napeague State Park was the subject of an ongoing court battle about whether it should be used as a dock for the Cross Sound Ferry for a car ferry service to New London, Connecticut.
 The park has been undeveloped since its transfer in 1986 and is home to a nesting colony of piping plover which will dictate its future use.